amykapernick/blog/posts/2023/demystifying-mechanical-keyboards.md

 The final touch to our keyboard, and the part where we can most express who we are as computer users, the keycaps are probably the easiest thing to swap out on a whim or when you feel like a change.

 ![PXL_20230310_074345883.MP.jpg](/img/2023/keyboards/PXL_20230310_074345883.MP.jpg)

+### Keycap Profiles

+!> Thanks to Eumir for his point on a quick chat about keycap profiles.

+Similarly to switches, keycaps also come in multiple different profiles (see next on compatible switch and keycap profile combiantions).
+You can get high profile keycaps, low profile and a bunch of in between options, apart from making sure they fit on your switches it mostly comes down to your individual preference.
+Most of the time your keycaps won't be all flat either, have a look at your current keyboard, unless it's a SUPER low profile one your keycaps probably aren't completely flat, they curve and tilt to be easier to reach depending on where the keys sit.

 ### Switch Compatibility